-Figure 14.
-Maternal mortality rate in Peru, 2010-2020 (X)[90]

 Investment in the public health sector was reinforced, with an emergency budget approved for COVID-19 activities, such as surveillance, testing and tracing, purchase of ICU beds, and personal protective equipment, among others.
 Healthcare workers involved in the COVID-19 response received monetary incentives.
-The government also instituted mandatory reporting of COVID-19 cases.[108][ref]
-On April 16, 2021, the government launched the national COVID-19 vaccination plan, initially for people over 80 years old, which has been progressively extending to younger people and people at high risk for severe COVID-19 throughout the country.[109][ref]
-As of June 14, 2021, over 5 million people received at least one dose of the vaccine.[110][ref]
+The government also instituted mandatory reporting of COVID-19 cases [108].
+On April 16, 2021, the government launched the national COVID-19 vaccination plan, initially for people over 80 years old, which has been progressively extending to younger people and people at high risk for severe COVID-19 throughout the country [109].
+As of June 14, 2021, over 5 million people received at least one dose of the vaccine [110].
 In order to counter the limited access to necessary care during the pandemic, the government passed an emergency measure to allow more people to be affiliated with SIS, “SIS para todos” (SIS for all).
-This permitted having more than one type of insurer, expanded the types of services covered, including for treatment for COVID-19, and allowed flexibility in which establishments to visit.[111][ref]
-As a result, the official statistics as of October 2020 showed that 95.2% of the population was insured, reducing the uninsured to 5% of the population.
-[112][ref]
+This permitted having more than one type of insurer, expanded the types of services covered, including for treatment for COVID-19, and allowed flexibility in which establishments to visit [111].
+As a result, the official statistics as of October 2020 showed that 95.2 per cent of the population was insured, reducing the uninsured to 5 per cent of the population [112].

-Aside from the public health measures, including the social distancing, lockdowns, and border closures, the government has issued around 100 decrees related to the economy and labor, education, transportation, rights, and health to prevent and curtail the adverse effects of the pandemic.
-[113][ref] An early analysis of the impact of the COVID-19 pandemic in Peru suggested that close to 30% of the population would be living in poverty as a result of the economic impact of COVID-19.[114][ref]
+Aside from the public health measures, including the social distancing, lockdowns, and border closures, the government has issued around 100 decrees related to the economy and labor, education, transportation, rights, and health to prevent and curtail the adverse effects of the pandemic [113].
+An early analysis of the impact of the COVID-19 pandemic in Peru suggested that close to 30 per cent of the population would be living in poverty as a result of the economic impact of COVID-19 [114].
 To mitigate the impact, the government issued monetary incentives to households in poverty.
-In addition, special efforts have been made to contain the impact of the pandemic on hard-to-reach areas in the Amazon rainforest through the Plan de Intervención para Comunidades Indígenas y Centros Poblados Rurales de la Amazonía frente a la emergencia de la COVID-19.
-[115][ref]
+In addition, special efforts have been made to contain the impact of the pandemic on hard-to-reach areas in the Amazon rainforest through the Plan de Intervención para Comunidades Indígenas y Centros Poblados Rurales de la Amazonía frente a la emergencia de la COVID-19 [115].